Bed Bug Proofing and Prevention Tips for Your Home

 Article by Joseph Salvatore Knipper

-The first step in bed bug prevention is to make sure bed bugs aren’t spreading to you from neighboring apartments.
+The first step in bed bug proofing and prevention is to make sure bed bugs aren’t spreading to you from neighboring apartments.

 Any good castle wall needs a portcullis, so be sure to install a door sweep or draft stopper on the bottom of your door.
 This will discourage bed bugs (or any bugs really) from crawling under the door.